JioSaavn: Artist Originals

 In early 2017, JioSaavn introduced Artist Originals (AO), an original music program releasing and marketing tracks and albums by South Asian artists, songwriters and producers from around the world.
 JioSaavn was the first streaming app to offer original audio programming in India.
 Indian hip-hop star Naezy, Toronto-based DJ Sickick, singer-songwriter Prateek Kuhad, U.K.-based independent artists Zack Knight and Jasmin Walia, electronic artist Sandunes, Canadian artist The PropheC, contemporary classical duo Shadow and Light and UK musician Raxstar have also launched songs under the Artist Originals program.

 Spotted

-JioSaavn appoints new CEO Sahas Malhotra, ex-Amazon Music India.

 Warner Music India and JioSaavn announced the launch of ‘Spotted’- an artist discovery program.
 The program is designed to bring together the ecosystem that enables artists to reach their optimum potential.
 JioSaavn will collaborate with Warner Music India, to be able to release audio and video content.
 This partnership will create a stimulating environment for creators.